 9 to 10 a.m. – Forum Adult Discussion – Lower Level-Library/Forum Room

-9 to 10 a.m. – Children’s Religious Education – Lower Level
+9 to 10 a.m. – Children’s Religious Education – Lower Level-Centering Room

-Regular class on Jan.
-27 – Our 9 a.m. children’s R.E. curriculum called “Spirit Play” is based on a Montessori approach to learning that encourages self-directed exploration.
+Instead of their usual class, the children will participate in a Service Sunday.
+Congregants are asked to bring canned food that will be hidden for the children’s Easter Can Hunt.
+After the cans are found, they will be prepared for donation to the food bank.
+On regular class Sundays, our 9 a.m. children’s R.E. curriculum, called “Spirit Play,” is based on a Montessori approach to learning that encourages self-directed exploration.
 The children attend the first portion of the 9 a.m. worship service before going to their class.
 Free nursery care for infants to 3-year-olds will be available beginning at 8:45 a.m.
 Read more.

 11 a.m. to noon – Children’s Religious Education – Lower Level

-Regular classes on Jan.
-27 – At 11 a.m. most Sundays, we offer an R.E. program for pre-schoolers through junior high school students, as well as nursery care for infants.
+Instead of their usual classes, the children will participate in a Service Sunday.
+Congregants are asked to bring canned food that will be hidden for the children’s Easter Can Hunt.
+After the cans are found, they will be prepared for donation to the food bank.
+On regular class Sundays, we offer an R.E. program at 11 a.m. for pre-schoolers through junior high school students, as well as nursery care for infants.
 The children and youths attend the first portion of the 11 a.m. worship service in the Sanctuary with their families before going to their classes or other scheduled activities.
 Free nursery care for infants to 3-year-olds will be available until 12:30 p.m.
 Read more.

 11:45 a.m. to 1 p.m. – Caring Ministry Team – Lower Level-Library/Forum Room